cpapasavvas/Entrainment2019/README.md

 The ODE solver calls the modelFunqNELvarInputPhase which describes the model

-The freq_analysis2 functin is called to after the ODE solver to do spectral analysis on the generated signal
+The freq_analysis2 function is called after the ODE solver to do spectral analysis on the generated signal